avasconcelos114/lighthouse-bot/README.md

 ## Dealing with authentication screens
 Sometimes the page you need to test is behind an authentication screen.

-In times like that you will need to inject JS into the authentication script section
+In times like that you will need to inject JS into the authentication script section as an IIFE.

-Example script:
+Example script (works on Mattermost instances):
 ```
 (() => {
   document.querySelector('#loginId').value = 'username';